Do You Want a Mentor?

 Our mentors are compassionate, understanding, and resourceful adults who have achieved some level of stability and success in their lives.
 They come from different backgrounds, lived in different parts of the county, went to different schools.
 They work in a wide variety of jobs, such as teachers, media executives, publicists, life coaches, lawyers, paralegals, actors and actresses, film makers, reporters…this list goes on-and-on!
 What is common about them is that they are interested in working with a single youth to help you be successful and independent.

-Are you a good listener?
-Able to accept ideas and points of view that differ from your own?
-Understanding and non-judgmental?
-Respectful of a young person’s right to make his or her own choices?
-If you said yes to any of those questions you may be an excellent mentor.
-We are looking for compassionate, understanding, and resourceful adults who are able to make at least one year’s commitment to our program.
+We are looking for compassionate, understanding, and resourceful adults who are able to make a year’s commitment our program.
 Mentors have access to our trained staff and support through every step of the process and will work with their mentee in helping them achieve their personal, educational, and career goals.

 We are often asked: how much time will this take because I am not sure if I have the time to mentor a foster youth.
 The answer is that we require that you make time for a three-hour initial mentoring orientation, a one-year commitment to the mentor relationship, attend at least two program activities per year, and communicate with your mentee weekly (a minimum of 2 telephone conversations each month and 2 face-to-face meetings each month).
 Beyond that, it is up to you how much time you devote to your mentee.